graphcore-research/jax-experimental/README.md

 # :red_circle: **Non-official experimental** :red_circle: JAX on Graphcore IPU

-:red_circle: :warning: **Non-official experimental** :warning: :red_circle: It's a very thin fork of http://github.com/google/jax for Graphcore IPU.
-This package is provided by Graphcore research team for **experimentation purposes only**, not production (inference or training).
+:red_circle: :warning: **Non-official experimental** :warning: :red_circle:

+This is a very thin fork of http://github.com/google/jax for Graphcore IPU.
+This package is provided by Graphcore Research for **experimentation purposes only**, not production (inference or training).

 ## Features and limitations of experimental JAX on IPUs

-Experimental JAX on IPUs supports the following **features**:
+The following **features** are supported:

 * Vanilla JAX API: no additional IPU specific API, any code written for IPUs is backward compatible with other backends (CPU/GPU/TPU);
 * Large coverage of [JAX lax operators](https://jax.readthedocs.io/en/latest/jax.lax.html#operators);